 One of them, it’s also neuroscience based, and it trains the memory processes which are associated with the prevention of Alzheimer’s and other brain degenerative disorders.
 And the third one that we have just helps you relax and focus on the use of the chair.
 Being on the Limbic Chair creates a sensation of flow.
 It connects you with your body and it disconnects from the analysing and sometimes worrying mind.
 One can say this is a very good mindfulness exercise.

-PR: And what sort of results has the use of these methods achieved at The Kusnacht Practice?
+Presenter: And what sort of results has the use of these methods achieved at The Kusnacht Practice?
 And why does it differ from the other treatment strategies?
 And how many chairs, for instance, how many chairs does the clinic employ and how widely are they used?

 RB: Well, we have treatment chairs which are designed for the average height and weight.
 However, all our clients who wish, can order a custom designed chair, which is perfectly fitted to their body and designed according to their tastes and preferences.
 We encourage our clients to opt for the individualised chair.
 This is not only the most comfortable, it also gives them the opportunity to take the chair home and continue the daily training.

-PR: And has the use of remote assistance become more widespread during the pandemic, due to an increase in remote consultations and treatments?
+Presenter: And has the use of remote assistance become more widespread during the pandemic, due to an increase in remote consultations and treatments?

 RB: During this very difficult time our clients needed us more than ever.
 And we needed to adapt in the way we offer our services and to keep our services at the same level.
 The remote sessions offered increased by 300 percent, while our team worked intensely to support our clients to the best of our abilities.
 And we hope that this will continue from now on.
 This crisis gave us the opportunity to explore different remote assistance options and incorporate them in our normal programs.

-PR: That’s a great way to support here.
+Presenter: That’s a great way to support here.
 And how widespread are these methods and how do you envisage the usage of the virtual reality and the Limbic Chairs?
 Would it be much more common around the world in the coming years, in your opinion?
 And if so, why would it be so, so widespread or developing?

 RB: Absolutely.
 Both virtual reality and the Limbic Chair are great methods of intervention.
 They are very new on the market.
 We are very lucky to be the first to use them with our clientele.
 It might take some time for the scientific and medical community to become aware of the advantages of these methods, but I’m quite confident that their development and use will explode in the next year.

-PR: Well, thank you so much Raluca for sharing this today with us.
+Presenter: Well, thank you so much Raluca for sharing this today with us.
 And we look forward to bringing you more information about how The Kusnacht Practice is reinventing the experience of care by bringing innovative tools and treatments.

 RB: Thank you.